yann510/botpress-test/README.md

 ## Considerations

 - In the webapp, you need to input paths in the following format: e.g: /home/user/projects/git-repo
-- Relative paths won't work.
+- Relative paths won't work
-- node_modules and hidden files won't be displayed in the file explorer.
+- node_modules and hidden files won't be displayed in the file explorer
-- I decided not to use the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) as it is not supported by all major browsers.
+- I decided not to use the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) as it is not supported by all major browsers
-- I'm using websockets to enable real time streaming of file events.
+- I'm using websockets to enable real time streaming of file events
-- Only tested on a linux machine, should work fine with other OS too.
+- Only tested on a linux machine, should work fine with other OS too
+- There are few extra files that were not required by this project, the relevant paths are `apps/webapp` and `apps/api`
+- I'm using 2 different design system library (I prefer `mui`) and started with that, but the tree view wasn't performant enough so I ended up integrating `ant` only for the tree view
+- Files over 2MB won't be displayed
+- Files with a lot of lines won't be displayed because highlightJS has not merged its [performance PR](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82806) yet

 ## Solution Diagram